 Q: Do I have to wear the wristband given to me at packet pick-up?

 A: Yes, all participants are required to wear the wristband until Sunday afternoon when your bike is removed from transition.
 Race staff will put these on your wrist as you pick up your packet.
-This will serve as your identification for entering into the transition Sunday morning, as well as, receiving your timing chip at swim start.
+This will serve as your identification for entering into the transition Sunday morning and ensure that only you can remove your bike from transition.